-2 credit-bearing (def.)
-Courses possessing at least one unit of credit (1 or more) signifying a quantification of student academic learning.
+&lt;sup>2 credit-bearing (def.)
+Courses possessing at least one half unit of credit ( $\frac{1}{2}$ or more) signifying a quantification of student academic learning.
 One unit of credit typically represents fifteen hours of lecture or seat time (as defined by the Northwest Commission on Colleges and Universities).

-3 remedial/development courses - English or math classes with course numbers less than 100.
+&lt;sup>3 remedial/developmental and corequisite support courses - English or math classes with course numbers less than 100.